ricardomm7/leaflink/docs/sprintB/us001/01.requirements-engineering/Readme.md

 **From the specifications document:**

-> A skill created should be saved in a skills list so that it can be assigned to one or more workers in the future.
+> A skill created should be saved in a skills list so that it can be assigned to one or more collaborators in the future.

 **From the client clarifications:**